ethers-io/ethers.js/docs/v5/api/providers/types/README.md

 #### *block* . **difficulty** => *null*

-Because the difficulty had reached the limit of IEEE754 numbers, this attribute is deprecated.
+Because the difficulty had reached the limit of IEEE754 numbers, this property is temporarily deprecated at v5.
+It will be available again at v6.

 #### *block* . **_difficulty** => *[BigNumber](/v5/api/utils/bignumber/)*